Ottoman cruiser Hamidiye: General characteristics

 Hamidiye was 112 m long (length overall) (103.6 m between perpendiculars) and had a beam of 47 ft 6 in (14.48 m) and a draft of 16 ft (4.88 m).
 The ship displaced 3904 MT with a normal load.
 She was protected by Krupp armor.
-The armor system consisted of a main armored deck: the horizontal portions were 1.5 in thick, while the slopes on the sides of the ship were 4 in thick.
+The armor system consisted of an internal protective deck: the horizontal portions above the waterline amidships were 1.5 in thick, while the slopes on the sides of the ship, which extended below the waterline, were 4 in thick.
 Hamidiye was powered by 2-shaft vertical triple expansion engines, which were supplied with steam by cylindrical boilers.
 The power plant was rated at 12,500 indicated horsepower, which produced a top speed of 22.2 kn.

 Armament

 Hamidiye was armed with a wide array of medium and smaller caliber guns.
-The largest of these were two 6 in /45 Armstrong quick-firing guns each mounted in its own turret, one forward and one aft.
+The largest of these were two 6 in /45 Armstrong quick-firing guns each on a centre-pivot mounting with an open-backed gunshield, one forward and one aft.
 These guns fired 100 lb projectiles at a rate of 5 to 7 rounds per minute.
 The mounts allowed elevation to 20°, which provided a maximum range of 14,600 yards (13,350 m).
-Eight 4.7 in /50 Armstrong quick-firing guns rounded out the primary armament; these were placed in single mounts amidships, four on either side.
+Eight 4.7 in /50 Armstrong quick-firing guns rounded out the primary armament; these were placed in single shielded centre-pivot mounts on broadside amidships, four on either side.

 Secondary weapons consisted of six 3-pounder guns and six 1-pounder guns, each mounted in single emplacements.
 Hamidiye also carried a pair of 18 in torpedo tubes; these were emplaced in two aim-able mounts underneath the forebridge.

 After the First World War, Hamidiye was rearmed; both types of primary guns were removed, and replaced with 5.9 in SK L/45 and 3 in SK L/50 Krupp guns.